signature-opensource/CK-DeviceModel/CK.DeviceModel/Command/README.md

 ## Command handling: Its all about command Completion!

-The `Device.DoHandleCommandAsync` MUST be overridden otherwise, since all commands should be handled, the default implementation systematically throws a `NotSupportedException`.
+The `Device.DoHandleCommandAsync` SHOULD be overridden otherwise, since all commands should be handled, the default implementation systematically throws a `NotSupportedException`.

 ```csharp